katydecorah/katydecorah.github.io/_posts/2013-12-06-heroes-queue.md

 ## Writing out the characters
 With one eye in Photoshop and another in Google Drive, I started typing my variables into the spreadsheet.
 As I entered a variable that matched a condition, the background instantly changed.
 It only took a few minutes to assign a color variable to each cell.
 Plus, spreadsheets allow for mass select and paste, it was a snap.

 I ended up creating each character on  a 26&times;26 grid or in spreadsheet terms A1:Z26.
-This, easy to remember, grid size came in handy later when concocting the formula.
+This grid size came in handy later when concocting the formula.

 ![batman](https://dl.dropbox.com/s/2yxdr7e945npjjh/batman.png)